-Do not line the oven walls, racks, bottom or any other parts of the range with aluminum foil.
+Do not line the oven walls, racks, bottom or any other parts of the range with aluminum foil or with any other materials or oven liners.
 Doing so will alter heat distribution and may cause permanent damage to the oven interior.
-During self clean the oven temperatures will be hot enough to melt foil.
+During clean the oven temperatures will be hot enough to melt foil.